rtiangha/bravely-offline-citra/README.md

 3. Extract the package.

-4. Copy the contents to the root folder of `Bravely Offline`, confirming any files to be overwritten.
+4. Copy the contents to the `Bravely Offline\DATA\Citra` folder, confirming any files to be overwritten.

 5. Launch the app.